Why now, nearly 20 years later?

 deserves all the honor.
 Uncle Bill wouldn't be alive if not for Giorgos".

-As The as I know, he's still living in the desert, creating art and caring for his cats.
+As far as I know, he's still living in the desert, creating art and caring for his cats.
 I wish him well.
-My only hope is that Travilla's Academy Award will end up in a place where the public can view it rather than in the hands of a private collector.
+My only hope is that Travilla's Academy Award ends up in a place where the public can view it, rather than in the hands of a private collector.
+But I doubt it.
+He's still an asshole.

 Travilla's legacy is best remembered and honored in books such as Marilyn in Fashion by Christopher Nickens and George Zeno, or Hollywood Sketchbook by Deborah Noodlman Landis.

-While Travilla will always be remembered for his partnership with Marilyn Monroe, his other successes and creations in the film and fashion realms deserve preservation for future generations of costumers, designers, artists, and lovers of old Hollywood.
+While Travilla will always be remembered for his partnership with Marilyn Monroe, his other successes and creations in the film and fashion realms deserve preservation for future generations of customers, designers, artists, and lovers of old Hollywood.

 Eric Woodard